Dyalog/APLAutoHotKey/README.md

 Application to generate AutoHotKey scripts to enable APL glyph keyboard input

 ## Usage
-APLAutoHotKey is available as an executable (.exe), Dyalog workspace (.dws) for version 18.2 or later and the source is a `]LINK`-able namespace.
+APLAutoHotKey is available as an executable (.exe), Dyalog workspace (.dws) for version 18.2 or later and the source is a [Cider](https://github.com/aplteam/Cider) project.

 ### GUI